MuGdxy/SymEigen/README.md

 The [QuickStart](./QuickStart.ipynb)  [Highly Recommended :white_check_mark:] can be run using Jupyter Notebook.
 You can use VSCode with Jupyter Notebook extension to run the code, or any other way you like.

-The code is also available in the [SymEigen.py](./SymEigen.py) source file.
-You can just run it in your Python environment.

 ## Quick View

-I paste the code here for your quick view:

 Say we are calculating the Energy of a spring.
 The equation is as follows: